 QML Live Coding With Qt QmlLive

 Creating Qt Quick applications for Sailfish OS can be more effective with the help of Qt QmlLive tool from Qt Automotive Suite.
-Starting with version 1701 of the Sailfish OS SDK a QmlLive version specifically tailored for Sailfish OS application development comes preinstalled with the SDK.
+A QmlLive version specifically tailored for Sailfish OS application development comes preinstalled with the Sailfish SDK.
 It can control any libsailfishapp-based application.
 Used in cooperation with Sailfish IDE it automatically determines all Sailfish OS devices registered to the IDE, maintains its own workspace directory to match the active project directory in the IDE, allows per-project settings to be configured from within the IDE and more.
 It can be also used as a standalone tool where development within the IDE is not suitable.

 Qt QmlLive supports live coding with two essential features.
 First it allows to distribute source code modifications, removing the need to redeploy your application to see the effect.
 Secondly it can instruct yor application which particular QML component should it load instead of the “main” one, so that each component can be worked on independently.

 For the second feature an obvious limitation exists, that previewing a selected QML component works as long as the QML component can be instantiated and displayed as a top level Qt Quick Item or Window with no special requirements on the symbols (internal APIs) available in the instantiating QML scope.
 If this limitation is hit, it is usually possible to deal with it by wrapping the component with a QML component prepared just for the purpose of previewing with QmlLive, fulfilling all the special requirements on the QML scope.
 Designing the application with clear separation and encapsulation of its components is a better option though.
 Ideally your UI components would be free of any connection to the underlaying application logic, like in case of Qt Quick UI Forms.

 Note that within Sailfish Silica such a limitation currently exists for the